ducktyper-ai/quackverse/docs/quackcore-integrations-comprehensive-guide.md

 - Interact with external APIs
 - Handle responses and errors consistently

-This guide is intended for developers who want to create new integrations for QuackCore.
+This guide is intended for developers who want to create new integrations for quack_core.
 By following these patterns, your integrations will maintain consistency with the rest of the ecosystem and be easily discoverable by users.

 ## Core Concepts